NoahCohenNow/mcdegens/README.md

 MIT

-## 🍟 McDegens
+## 🛒 Grocery Coin

-Welcome to your new shift.
+100% Creator Fees Paid to 1 Holder Every 5 Minutes.

-Did Bitcoin send your portfolio to the dumpster?
-Did Solana forget to "sol" up?
+Win the pool.
+Buy your groceries.
+Touch grass.
+Repeat.

-It's okay.
-We've got a new position for you at McDegens.
-50% of creator fees get airdropped to our loyal employees (holders).
-50% goes to buying back the chart.
-We're our own best customer.
+Built on Solana.
+No warranties.

 ---

-*This tool is for the $MCDGN community.
+*This tool is for the Grocery Coin community.
 Use responsibly and transparently.*